Bundesverband Alternative Investments e.V. (BAI)

 European Green Bonds (EuGB)

-The draft regulation sets out specific requirements for green bonds that wish to carry the voluntary designation "European Green Bond".
+The regulation sets out specific requirements for green bonds that wish to carry the voluntary designation "European Green Bond".
 European green bonds or European Green Bonds are to be those bonds and financial products that pursue environmentally sustainable goals as defined by the EU taxonomy.
 The standard is intended to prevent greenwashing and promote the protection of trust.
 Transparency of the use of proceeds is to be ensured by means of factsheets and annual reports, with monitoring by external experts.
 The EUGB standard should also be open to non-European issuers.

 European Single Access Point (ESAP)